Italian governorate of Montenegro: Declaration of independence

 Drljević and his colleagues were able to convince the Italians that if they created an independent Montenegro with Italian support, there would be little opposition.
 In early June 1941, Mazzolini formed a consultative council consisting of 65 Italian-paid deputies who were willing to work with the Italian authorities.
 In early July, the town and village committees sent their delegates to the National Assembly (Narodna Skupština) in Cetinje in order to "declare the restoration of Montenegro".
 The declaration would abolish the November 1918 union with Serbia, Montenegro's relationship to the Serb Karađorđević dynasty, and the Yugoslav constitution of 1931.
 It would also proclaim that Montenegro was a sovereign and independent state ruled by a constitutional monarchy.
 However, the members of the National Assembly soon realized that the declaration would not result in real independence, but a personal union with the Italian monarchy.
 Rather than accept this, nearly all of the delegates returned to their towns and villages.

 No member of the Petrović-Njegoš dynasty was willing to accept the throne, so the National Assembly decided to establish a "Regency" under the nominal rule of Italian King Victor Emmanuel III.
 The declaration was passed by acclamation on 12 July.
 Initially there were manifestations of approval in the main cities of Montenegro, but in the country's interior the feelings were different.

+So, on July 12 of 1941, was officially created a "Client-State" of the kingdom of Italy and the Governorate of Montenegro was cancelled (at least temporarily).